 Proof of Address

-Proof of Income (1040, W2, SSI Documentation, TANF Documentation, Child Support Printout, Pay Stubs, Scholarship/Grants/Student Loan Documentation, Foster Care Statement)
+Proof of Income for the previous 12 months (1040, W2, SSI Documentation, TANF Documentation, Child Support Printout, Pay Stubs, Scholarship/Grants/Student Loan Documentation, Foster Care Statement)

 FREQUENTLY ASKED QUESTIONS

-Applications must be completed by a Family Service Associate at one of our centers.
+Applications must be completed by a Family Services Specialist at one of our centers.
 To complete the application process, you will need the required documents to determine eligibility.

 What are the income requirements?
 How do I know if my family qualifies?

 Income requirements are set by the federal government and are changed each year.
-The best way to see if your family qualifies is to contact the family services staff for further information.
+The best way to see if your family qualifies is to contact a Family Services Specialist for further information.

-No. If your child is not selected for enrollment, your child’s application will remain on the wait list for the current program year or until a vacancy occurs that is appropriate for your child.
-However, if your child is still age eligible for the next program year, you will be contacted by the Family Service Associate to complete a new application.
-If your contact information changes, please contact the Family Service Associate at the center where you completed the application update your contact information so you can be reached when a vacancy occurs.
+No. If your child is not selected for enrollment, your child’s application will remain on the waitlist for the current program year or until a vacancy occurs that is appropriate for your child.
+However, if your child is still age-eligible for the next program year, you will be contacted by a Family Services Specialist to complete a new application.
+If your contact information changes, please contact the Family Services Specialist at the Center where you completed the application to update your contact information so that you can be reached when a vacancy occurs.